AntonisXT/El-Greco-Web-App-Project/README.md

 ## ⚡ Performance & Scalability

-- Pagination implemented for large collections using a reusable helper.
+- Efficient pagination helper for large collections (paintings, exhibitions, links).
 - Image uploads limited to 10MB per file to maintain stability.
 - `.lean()` queries used for faster read operations in MongoDB.
+- Session refresh mechanism implemented for automatic renewal of JWT and CSRF tokens
+- Future plan: enable caching and compression headers for improved performance.
 - Future plan: migrate image storage to cloud object storage (e.g., S3 or Supabase) for better scalability.

 ---